Task Parallel Library : 1 of n

 instance, imagine this scenario "I want to call a web service and have it return

-call some service in its payload delegate (which will use the ThreadPool
+call some service in its payload delegate (which will use the ThreadPool) that returned me a List<int>.

 Using classic threading my code certainly would not be such a simple story,